 2. Other men are afraid to hurt their wives.

-Each and every one of the men I’ve met who fall into this category realize that if their wife discovered their infidelity that she would be very hurt.
+Each and every one of the men I’ve met who fall into this category realizes that if their wife discovered their infidelity that she would be very hurt.
 And so, they are reluctant to admit to their affair because they believe it would cause their wife unnecessary pain.

 3. They don’t want to deal with the financial implications of divorce.